-With ZenBusiness, registered agent costs $119 per year, and they also have annual report service available for a rate of $75.
+With ZenBusiness, registered agent service costs $99 per year, and they also have annual report service available for a rate of $75.
 Direct Incorporation offers these features as well, with annual reports costing $97.
 Their registered agent service is included for free for six months with any formation package, but they provide no information regarding the price of this service after that.

 Can I Get a Refund if I Need One?